splay-project/splay/INSTALL.md

 export LUA_PATH LUA_CPATH
 ```

-This will append the installation paths of the Splay libraries to the default ones.
-Since it uses the Lua interpreter to get the current system's path, it can be executed only once Lua is installed (see below).
+This will append the installation paths of the Splay libraries to the default path.
+It uses the Lua interpreter to get the current system's path, therefore it can be executed only once Lua is installed (see below).

-Instructions for x86/amd64
+Instructions for Ubuntu 14.04 LTS
 ===

-Instructions for Ubuntu 14.04 LTS.
 Install the dependencies to compile and install Splay from source:

 ```bash